kthpanor/echem/docs/gradients.md

 where the indices of the vectors in the two-particle density matrix have been renamed.

 To obtain the molecular gradient of the excited state ${n}$, the density matrices of the ground state must also be included.
-For TDA, this is the HF reference state, so the density matrices for the excited state are:
+For CIS, this is the HF reference state, so the density matrices for the excited state are:
 ```{math}
 :label: eq:adc1_gamma_total_oo
 \gamma'_{ij} = \gamma_{ij}+ \gamma^{(n)}_{ij}= \delta_{ij} - \sum_{a}x_{ja}x_{ia}\,,